sagitarriuss/MusicBrainzPlusAPI/README.md

 1) `MusicBrainzPlusAPI/DB/create_music_db.sql` to create/re-create the music database.
 2) `MusicBrainzPlusAPI/DB/init_music_db.sql` to create/re-create the database objects (over the created DB).

+For an external DB server or if Docker is used then the PostgreSQL server configuration should include external connection settings in the `pg_hba.conf` file for IP address, which is used in the `settings.ini` file like in the example line:
+- `host all all 192.168.1.5/32 md5`

+### Docker image build

+if Docker is used then build the image for the API application by the command (in the *MusicBrainzPlusAPI* directory):
+- `docker build . -t mbp_api`

+### Docker container running

+If the Docker image is ready then run the API server in a container by the command (the local port 7000 is bound for it):
+- `docker run -p 7000:7000 mbp_api`

+In this case, the next setup/running steps are not needed and may be skipped.

 ### Python packages setup

 The following extra Python packages (from [PyPI](https://pypi.org)) should be installed by the commands: